 Can a pawn move diagonally?

-Can a pawn kill backwards in chess?
+Can a pawn kill backward in chess?